rasmu31/add-route-VPN/README.md

 The powershell code gathers my WAN IP from Cloudflare DNS API (my WAN IP is itself updated by a cron on my raspberrypi), delete the existing route (I don't test if it exists) and add the route to my WAN IP through my local interface (192.168.1.1).
 I also transformed powershell code in an executable with ps2exe with args noConsole noError NoOutput noVisualStyles in order to avoid the console window when the task starts.

+For your needs, you can ditch the first 8 lines in powershell code and replace $record_result.result.content by your IP.